kaizacorp/robot-allen/README.md

 Commands include:

-`!gif` to randomly choose an Allen gif (using Tenor) or `!gif term1 term2 ...` to search for an Allen gif with the given terms.
+`!gif` to randomly choose an Allen gif (using Tenor)

-`!gif <search terms>` to search Tenor for Allen gifs with matching tags.
+`!gif term1 term2 ...` to search for an Allen gif with the matching tags.

 `!tbr option1 option2 ...` to have Robot Allen choose what you should read next (titles with spaces can be used with quotes)